JulianCamiloBuilesSerrano/2048Game/README.md

 # 2048Game

-before to use the game
+Before to use the game

 be sure to have ptyton a PyQt5